NHNUSA/smackjeeves_interview_test/README.md

 A JavaScript `Utils` object is provided with some utilities to help you complete the task.
 It is located in [/js/Utils.js](/js/Utils.js).

 ## Bonus Objectives
-* Have the title automatically propogate based on the filename
+* Have the title automatically propagate based on the filename
 * Make the title required using Bootstrap validation rules and/or styles (https://getbootstrap.com/docs/4.1/components/forms/#validation)
 * Add an upload progress bar for each image